KSP-KOS/KOS/doc/source/structures/misc/time.rst

 .. attribute:: TimeSpan:DAY

     :access: Get only
-    :type: :struct:`Scalar` (1-426) or (1-356)
+    :type: :struct:`Scalar` (range varies by universe)

     Whole number of days remaining after the lst full year within the span.
     Kerbin has 426 days in a year if using Kerbin's
-    6 hour day (less if :attr:`Kuniverse:HOURSPERDAY` is 24 meaning
+    6 hour day (one fourth as much if if :attr:`Kuniverse:HOURSPERDAY` is 24 meaning the game is configured to show Earthlike days not Kerbin days.

-    the game is configured to show Earthlike days not Kerbin days.
+    The range of possible values could be different if you have mods installed that replace the stock solar system with a different solar system and thus alter how long your homeworld's year is.

     Note that for spans the first day of the year is the zero-th day, not the 1-th day.
 This is a difference from how it